robinhouston/write-to-mp/README.md

 ### Grouping MPs

-You can also create groups of MPs xxxx
+You can also create groups of MPs, by clicking the "New group" button and entering appropriate text.
+You can add MPs to the group by typing their names, or by using the list interface and choosing the appropriate group from the dropdown menu.

 ### Finally